 Management has the primary responsibility for the Company's financial reporting process, including its consolidated financial statements, while the Board is responsible for overseeing the Company's accounting, auditing and financial reporting practices and the Company's independent public accountants have the responsibility for the examination of the Company's annual consolidated financial statements, expressing an opinion on the conformity of those financial statements with accounting principles generally accepted in the United States and issuing a report thereon.
-In assisting the Board in fulfilling its oversight responsibility with respect to the Company's year ended June 30, 2004, the Audit Committee:
+The responsibilities of the Audit Committee are described under the caption "Election of Directors - Committees of the Board."
+In assisting the Board in fulfilling its oversight responsibility with respect to the Company's year ended June 30, 2005, the Audit Committee:

-- Reviewed and discussed the audited consolidated financial statements for the fiscal year ended June 30, 2004 with management and BDO Seidman, LLP ("BDO Seidman"), the Company's independent public accountants; - Discussed with BDO Seidman the matters required to be discussed by Statement on Auditing Standards No. 61 relating to the conduct of the audit; and - o Received the written disclosures and the letter from BDO Seidman regarding its independence as required by Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committees."
-The Audit Committee also discussed BDO Seidman's independence with BDO Seidman and considered whether the provision of non-audit services rendered by BDO Seidman was compatible with maintaining its independence under SEC rules governing the independence of a company's outside auditors (see "Miscellaneous Auditors").
+- Reviewed and discussed the audited consolidated financial statements for the fiscal year ended June 30, 2005 with management and Morrison, Brown, Argiz & Farra, LLP ("Morrison, Brown"), the Company's independent public accountants: - Discussed with Morrison, Brown the matters required to be discussed by Statement on Auditing Standards No. 61 relating to the conduct of the audit; and - o Received the written disclosures and the letter from Morrison, Brown regarding its independence as required by Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committees."
+The Audit Committee also discussed Morrison, Brown's independence with Morrison, Brown and considered whether the provision of non-audit services rendered by Morrison, Brown was compatible with maintaining its independence under SEC rules governing the independence of a company's outside auditors (see "Miscellaneous Auditors").

-Based on the foregoing review and discussions, the Audit Committee recommended to the Board that the Company's audited consolidated financial statements for the fiscal year ended June 30, 2004 be included in the Company's Annual Report on Form 10-KSB filed with the SEC that year.
+Based on the foregoing review and discussions, the Audit Committee recommended to the Board that the Company's audited consolidated financial statements for the fiscal year ended June 30, 2005 be included in the Company's Annual Report on Form 10-KSB filed with the SEC for that year.